 Tyson is back to guiding year-round at Lees Ferry.
 His love of fly fishing is contagious and his customers return year after year to fish with Tyson for a reason…they love his style!

 He looks at fly fishing as an art form and truly enjoys sharing his art with his clients.
-Kevin loves the artistry of the cast and presentation, and has fished in many western states while chasing trout with the fly rod and has recently started to stretch his legs into the world of saltwater fly fishing.
+Kevin loves the artistry of the cast and presentation, and has fished in many western states while chasing trout with the fly rod as well as many saltwater fly fishing destinations around North America.

-Also an accomplished photographer, he spends much of his free time chasing the light, Nikon in hand.
+An accomplished photographer, Kevin spends much of his free time chasing the light, Nikon in hand.
 For Kevin, Lees Ferry is a unique and remarkably beautiful place to not only fish but to experience.
 He has filmed 3 episodes of Jarrett Edwards Outdoors at Lees Ferry airing on World Fishing Network and Sportsman Channel.
-In addition to working on the river, he has owned and operated Lake Powell Outfitters (fishpowell.com) in Page, Ariz., since 2003 chasing stripers, bass and crappie.
-Kevin has 2 gorgeous daughters born and raised in our beautiful northern AZ.
-He and his girlfriend, also a fly angler, call Sedona home and spend their free time photographing and fly fishing across the country.
-Kevin enjoys the lasting relationships with clients as they chase beautiful rainbow trout in the Canyon.
+Kevin has 2 beautiful daughters born and raised in our beautiful northern AZ.
+Kevin enjoys the lasting relationships with clients as they chase beautiful rainbow trout in Glen Canyon.

 You will be on the river for approximately 8½ hours.
 We only do full day expeditions.